pukkapies/urop2019/README.md

 of the silent information.

 ```
-python wrangler_silence.py /srv/data/urop2019/fetch.csv /srv/data/urop2019/wrangle_silence.csv --root-dir-npz /srv/data/urop2019/npz --root-dir-mp3 /srv/data/msd/7digital --min-size ? --filter-tot-silence 15 --filter-max-silence ?
+python wrangler_silence.py /srv/data/urop2019/fetch.csv /srv/data/urop2019/wrangle_silence.csv --root-dir-npz /srv/data/urop2019/npz --root-dir-mp3 /srv/data/msd/7digital --min-size 100000 --filter-tot-silence 15 --filter-max-silence 3
 ```

-### Database
+### Errors in the Dataset
 The raw HDF5 Million Song Dataset file, which contains three smaller datasets, are converted into multiple Pandas dataframes.
 The relevant information is then extracted and merged.
 According to the MSD website, there are mismatches between these datasets.
 For more details, see [here](http://millionsongdataset.com/blog/12-2-12-fixing-matching-errors/).
 To deal with this issue, `wrangler.py` takes a '.txt' file with a list of tids which could not be trusted, and remove the corresponding rows in the dataframe.
 Furthermore, MSD also provides a `.txt` file with a list of tracks that have duplicates. `wrangler.py` by default keeps one version of the duplicate tracks of each song and removes the rest.

 The dataframe from the above paragraph is merged with the dataframe produced by the above audio section followed by removing unnecessary columns to produce the 'ultimate' dataframe.
 This dataframe acts as a clean dataset containing all the essential information about the tracks and will be used throughout the project.

-For more information about how these functions are used, see [here](https://github.com/pukkapies/urop2019/blob/master/msd/README.md)
+For more information about how these functions are used, see [here](https://github.com/pukkapies/urop2019/blob/master/code/msd/README.md)

-**Example**
+*Example:*

 ```
-python wrangle.py /srv/data/urop2019/wrangle_silence.csv /srv/data/urop2019/ultimate.csv --path-h5 /srv/data/msd/entp/msd_summary_file.h5 --path-db /srv/data/msd/lastfm/SQLITE/lastfm_tags.db --path-txt-dupl ???? --path-txt-mism /srv/data/msd/sid_mismatches.txt
+python wrangle.py /srv/data/urop/wrangle_silence.csv /srv/data/urop/ultimate.csv --path-h5 /srv/data/msd/entp/msd_summary_file.h5 --path-db /srv/data/msd/lastfm/lastfm_tags.db --path-txt-dupl /path/to/duplicates.txt --path-txt-mism /path/to/mismatches.txt
 ```

 Alternatively, to save storage space and time, the following order of code